bbauska/JS-Basics-Unlock/README.md

 -   Symbols: Introduced in ES6, symbols are unique and immutable primitive values used as keys for object properties.

-Each ofthese primitive types serves specific purposes in JavaScript applications, from controlling flow with booleans to representing and manipulating data with numbers and strings.
+<p>Each ofthese primitive types serves specific purposes in JavaScript
+applications, from controlling flow with booleans to representing and manipulating data with numbers and strings.</p>

-#### 2.2.2 Understanding Numbers and Mathematical Operations
+<h3 id="ch2-2-2">2.2.2 Understanding Numbers and Mathematical Operations</h3>

-In JavaScript, the Number&#42; type represents both integers and floating-point numbers.
+<p>In JavaScript, the Number&#42; type represents both integers and
+floating-point numbers.
 Arithmetic operations such as addition ( &#42; + &#39;
 subtraction ( - &#39; ), multiplication ( &#42; &#39; ), and division C / • ) are
 available for constructing expressions with numbers.
 Special numerical values under the Number type also exist, including Infinity -Infinity , and &#42; NaN (Not a Number).
-Examples of numerical operations:
+Examples of numerical operations:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 18.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">